seinwave/nvim/README.md

 - find a good java lsp(?) -- probably not worth it
 - figure out how to do rubocop, etc with nvim
 - check out the rest of primeagen's tutorial
+- figure out some good keybindings for LSP stuff - primeagen's suggestions are prolly good
+-